-- 8.9 Test recorders are required to measure temperature in all types of WD and may also be required for the measurement of pressure, flow rates and humidity.
-They should be designed for use with the appropriate sensors, independent of those fitted to the WD, as described later in this SHTM.
-Most of the tests described in this SHTM may be conducted with a single recorder combining both temperature and pressure functions showing both records on the same chart or print-out.
-For WDs incorporating humidity control or humidity monitoring of a hot air drying stage, the measurement of humidity is desirable but not essential. - 8.10 Analogue recorders should comply with the display requirements of BS 3693.
-Recorders using a potentiometric system should comply with BS 5164. - 8.11 Digital recorders (data loggers) have many advantages over traditional pen recorders.
+- 8.10 Test recorders are required to measure temperature in all types of WD and may also be required for the measurement of pressure, flow rates and humidity.
+They should be designed for use with the appropriate sensors, independent of those fitted to the WD.
+Most of the tests described in this SHTM may be conducted with a single recorder combining both temperature and pressure functions showing both records on the same chart or printout.
+For WDs incorporating humidity control or humidity monitoring of a hot air drying stage, the measurement of humidity is desirable but not essential. - 8.11 Analogue recorders should comply with the display requirements of BS 3693.
+Recorders using a potentiometric system should comply with BS 5164. - 8.12 Digital recorders (data loggers) have many advantages over traditional pen recorders.
 Data may be presented graphically or as a listing of numerical values or as a combination of both.
-In many cases parts of the operating cycle can be expanded and replotted for closer examination. - 8.12 Digital recorders should have the facility to copy data onto tape or disk which can then be removed for secure storage.
-Software used with digital recorders should be developed under a quality system (such as BS EN ISO 9001). - 8.13 The accuracy's quoted by recorder manufacturers are measured under controlled reference conditions and do not include the errors from connected sensors.
+In many cases parts of the operating cycle can be expanded and replotted for closer examination. - 8.13 Digital recorders should have the facility to copy data onto tape or disk which can then be removed for secure storage.
+Software used with digital recorders should be developed under a quality system (such as BS EN ISO 9001). - 8.14 The accuracies quoted by recorder manufacturers are measured under controlled reference conditions and do not include the errors from connected sensors.
 Temperature measurement errors due to ambient temperature changes should not exceed 0.04°C per °C rise.